 See full disclosure here.

 Do Homemade Weed Killer Sprays Really Work?

 There are so many “homemade” weed killer recipes just on Pinterest alone.
-Most of them start with a base of vinegar and add all sorts of other things like lemon juice, Dawn dishwashing detergent, salt, borax, bleach, boiling water, etc., etc. Many of these recipes tack “natural” or “organic” to the title and people wanting instant results flock to them.
+Most of them start with a base of white vinegar and add all sorts of other things like lemon juice, Dawn dishwashing detergent, salt, borax, bleach, boiling water, etc., etc. Many of these recipes tack “natural” or “organic” to the title and people wanting instant results flock to them.
 My favorite (said in jest) is “an alternative to chemical weed killers.”
 Humm, vinegar, Borax, bleach, Dawn dishsoap are chemicals and there’s nothing organic or natural about them.

 I hate to be the bearer of bad news, but they don’t work!
 Sure if you mix up one of these concoctions and spray weeds with it, the weeds will wither and turn brown, and there will even be pictures of the proof.
 But, are the weeds dead or gone for good?
 Chances are in a week or two, that weed will be right back at it, growing and annoying you.
-There is a horticultural vinegar that is touted as safe, but it’s acid and it’s toxic, and will burn skin if it comes in contact with it.
+There is a horticultural vinegar that is touted as safe, but it’s 20% acetic acid and it can burn skin if it comes in contact with it.
 Ouch!
 No thank you!
 The base of a healthy garden is the soil.
 Who really knows what these so-called safe weed killers do to the soil?
 I’m not a scientist by any stretch of the imagination, but I suspect these weed remedies will trash your garden soil.